Uber backers NEA, Menlo Ventures raise large venture funds

-SAN FRANCISCO New Enterprise Associates has raised $2.8 billion for its 15th fund while Menlo Ventures has raised $400 million for its 12th, the venture-capital firms announced Wednesday.
+SAN FRANCISCO, April 15 New Enterprise Associates has raised $2.8 billion for its 15th fund while Menlo Ventures has raised $400 million for its 12th, the venture-capital firms announced Wednesday.

 In addition, NEA raised another $350 million for later-stage investments.